sfackler/rust-postgres-derive/README.md

 Syntax extensions to automatically derive `FromSql` and `ToSql` implementations for Postgres enum, domain, and composite types.

-The generated code requires rust-postgres 0.12.0 or higher and Rust 1.10.0 or higher.
+The generated code requires rust-postgres 0.12.0 or higher and Rust 1.15.0 or higher.

 # Usage

-postgres-derive can be used both as a syntax extension with a nightly build of the compiler, or as a code generator with stable builds.

-## Nightlies

-Simply depend on the `postgres-derive-macros` crate and register it as a plugin:
+Simply depend on the `postgres-derive` crate and register it as a plugin:

 Cargo.toml